alexdevero/alex-devero-blog/__drafts__/draft--prototypal-inheritance.md

 }
 ```

-When you want to use some object as a prototype, use it's name as it is, as an object.
+When you want to use some object as a prototype, use its name as it is, as an object.
 Don't try to use it, assign it in case of `__proto__`, as a string.
 That will not work.

 ### The Object.setPrototypeOf()